 Tom Salt, PhD, Chief Scientific Officer, is a Fellow of the British Pharmacological Society, Emeritus Professor at University College London (UCL), and Honorary Professor at The Institute of Neuroscience, Newcastle University.
 His research encompasses neurotransmitter pharmacology in the visual and somatosensory/pain systems, and the functional consequences of retinal degenerations in eye diseases.
 Tom has published over 200 research and review papers including in journals such as Nature, Science, Nature Neuroscience, PNAS, and is a member of several editorial boards.
 He has worked in the pharmaceutical industry, and has acted as a consultant and adviser to industry.

-Mark Cunningham, PhD, Consultant: Neural Networks and Oscillations, is Professor of Neuronal Dynamics at Newcastle University.
+Mark Cunningham, PhD, Consultant: Neural Networks and Oscillations, is Visiting Professor at Newcastle University, UK and Ellen Mayston Bates Professor of Neurophysiology of Epilepsy at Trinity College Dublin.
 He is a recognised expert in the application of electrophysiological techniques to study neuronal networks.
 His research focuses on understanding the generation of synchonised activity in these networks of relevance to disorders including epilepsy and cognitive dysfunction.
 Mark sits on the Scientific Advisory Committee for Epilepsy Research UK, and has acted on advisory boards and as a consultant to numerous pharmaceutical companies.